katsulon/fil_rouge/README.md

 ## Installing packages
 If any of these don't work see [the official SFML tutorials](https://www.sfml-dev.org/tutorials/2.5/)
 ### Windows
 CMakeLists have been configured to directly fetch the git repository of dependencies with FetchContent if the required built library was not found locally so normally dependencies should be integrated into build automatically.
+Just in case though, here are all the necessary dll files for runtime:

+    openal32.dll
+    sfml-audio-d-2.dll
+    sfml-graphics-d-2.dll
+    sfml-system-d-2.dll
+    sfml-window-d-2.dll

 ### Linux
     sudo apt-get install libsfml-dev

 ## Possible future plan
-- [ ] Dialogue boxes
-- [ ] Different game scenes
-- [ ] Improve code by using keys or functions instead of ifs
+- [ ] Improve code by either using keys or functions instead of ifs (possible scene class)

 ## Credits
 ### Additional art